Superalgos/Superalgos/README.md

 | 12 hs | ```chart.at12hs.``` |
 | 24 hs | ```chart.at24hs.``` |

-> **TEMPORARY LIMITATION**: When you are simulating and live-trading on time periods in the order of minutes (below 1 hour), you may access any other time period variables, as explained above.
+> **TECHNICAL LIMITATION**: When you are simulating and live-trading on time periods in the order of minutes (below 1 hour), you may access any other time period variables, as explained above.
 However, when you are simulating or live-trading in time periods of 1 hour and above, you may only access data of time periods of 1 hour and above.

 ## Simulation Processes